Nemosum123/AOI_PCB_Connector/README.md

 ## License

-All data used for this project belongs to BluArmor
+All data used for this project belongs to AptEner Mechatronics Private Limited (BluArmor)